marcusmchale/algrow/guide.md

 The default value for downscaling is 1, i.e. no downscaling.
 This can be modified during launch with the --downscale argument.

-An integer value provided to --downscale  will reduce the image size before analysis.
+An integer value provided to --downscale  will reduce the image size before analysis, i.e. a value of 2 will halve the image resolution in both dimensions.
 This can be useful to speed up the interface for larger images and is provided for testing or target hull construction from very large images.
 Be warned, however, this isn't handled terribly well.